 Early Life

-Richard Li Tzar-kai was born in Hong Kong in 1966, as the youngest son of the renowned businessman Li Ka-shing.
-He attended St. Paul's Co-educational College in Hong Kong before pursuing computer engineering at Stanford University, though he later withdrew.
-Li's early experiences included working at McDonald's and as a caddy, demonstrating a strong work ethic from a young age.
+Richard Li Tzar-kai was born in Hong Kong in 1966, the youngest son of the renowned businessman Li Ka-shing.
+He attended St. Paul's Co-educational College in Hong Kong before pursuing computer engineering at Stanford University.
+He later withdrew from Stanford after three years.

 Rise to Success